rstrotmann/td/docs/index.md

 ![](td.svg)

-TD is a command line tool written in python to create visual overviews of clinical study designs, and to summarize relevant elements of the schedule of assessments.
+TD is a command line tool written in python to create overview figures for clinical study designs, and to summarize relevant elements of the schedule of assessments.

 The input describing the study design is expected as a json-formatted text file.